csarnevesht/sync-with-playwright/docs/instructions.sync.md

  salesforce account fuzzy search (see salesforce/cmd_fuzzy.py)

-for each dropbox account folder: use
+for each dropbox account folder:
+                use 'Dropbox account folders list'
     uses fuzzy search in salesforce,
       if it has an exact match:
         navigates to the salesforce account and gets the list of all the salesforce account files